 The time has finally come.
 After the longest-lasting console generation in the modern era of games, the new next-gen is finally here in the form of the Xbox Series X and PlayStation 5.

-But this isn’t like previous generations, which have tended to usher in a resolution revolution, because the leap to 4K and HDR was taken care of by the mid-generation Xbox One X and PS4 Pro.
+This isn’t like previous generations of console wars, which have tended to usher in a resolution revolution, because the leap to 4K and HDR was taken care of by the mid-generation Xbox One X and PS4 Pro.
 You might expect 8K to therefore be the big news here, particularly as each manufacturer suggested as much in its early marketing, but 8K is in fact not supported by either console.

 PS5 vs Xbox Series X: price

 The Xbox Series X and PlayStation 5 are identically priced, coming in at £449 ($499, AU$749).
-At the time of writing, you'll struggle to get either at their recommended retail price, though, as the initial stock sold out instantly and whenever extra consoles appear they're snapped up faster than most people can pull their credit card from their wallet.
+But you'll struggle to get either at their recommended retail price, as stock has been scarce since launch, and whenever extra consoles appear they're snapped up faster than most people can pull their credit card from their wallet.

 We'd never recommend paying over the odds for a marked-up console, but if you really are determined you'll find that the Xbox Series X costs a fair bit less than the PS5.
 Of the two very in-demand consoles, it seems the PS5 is the most in-demand.